ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+year.
+IJe careful not to put upon ice,
+butter that you wish to keep any length
+of time.
+In summer, when the heat
+will not admit of butter being made
+into rolls, pack closely into small jars.
+and, using the same brine, allow it to
+cover the butter to the depth of four
+inches.
+This excludes the air, and
+answers very nearly as well as the first
+method suggested.
+Ex.
+i:crlastins Tcuce I&#x27;ost.
 A correspondent to the Western I2u
 rat says: &quot;l discovered many years
 ago that wood could be made to last